shader-slang/spec/overloading.md

 \item When attempting to call an overloaded expression as a function.
 \end{itemize}

-(Hypothetically it can also arise for a generic specialization \code{F<A,B,...>} as well, so the rules need to be ready for that case)
+(Hypothetically it can also arise for a generic specialization `F<A,B,...>` as well, so the rules need to be ready for that case)

 The first of the two cases is the easier one by far, with an outline of it's semantics being: